 Income Taxes: The Forum has received exemption from income taxes as a public charity under Section 501(c)(3) of the Internal Revenue Code.
-On such basis, the Forum will not incur any liability for federal income taxes, except for possible unrelated business income.
+On such basis, the Forum will not incur any liability for federal income taxes, except for possible income taxes on unrelated business income.

 Management has assessed the Forum's exposure to income taxes at the entity level as a result of uncertain tax positions taken in current and previously filed tax returns.
 Examples of tax positions taken at the entity level include the continuing validity of its exempt organization status, potential filing requirement for unrelated business income and other tax positions that could result in income tax liabilities to the Forum upon examination by taxing authorities Presently, management believes that it is more likely than not its tax position will be sustained upon examination, including any appeals and litigation, such that the Forum has no exposure to income tax liabilities from uncertain tax positions.
 The Forum is subject to routine audits by taxing jurisdictions, however there are currently no audits for any tax periods in progress.
-Management believes the Forum is no longer subject to audit for years prior to June 30, 2012.

-Subsequent Events: Subsequent events have been evaluated for potential recognition or disclosure through December 4, 2015, the date the financial statements were available to be issued.
+Subsequent Events: Subsequent events have been evaluated for potential recognition or disclosure through January 17, 2017, the date the financial statements were available to be issued.